 Our next course will start in spring 2019.
-Applications taken in strict chronological order and we already have 5 places filled of the 12 available!
+Applications are taken in strict chronological order and we already have 5 places filled of the 12 available (September 2018)!
 Reluctantly we are introducing a non-returnable booking fee of £50 to ensure your place on the course.

 Cost: The course costs £2,700, which includes the provision of all course materials.
 There are two options for paying: 1.
 In 2 instalments of £1,350 or 2. in 4 instalments of £700.